jeffsheets/alexa-papio-lunch-menu/Readme.md

 1. When ready, submit through the Alexa Developer Console to get published on the Alexa app store!

 ### Credits
-Source from a calendar menu API found at [PLCS School Lunch Calendar](https://family.titank12.com/menu/TC4F9D) \
+Data is sourced from a calendar menu API found at [PLCS School Lunch Calendar](https://family.titank12.com/menu/TC4F9D) \
 Uses the [ASK CLI from AWS](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs/tree/2.0.x/ask-sdk-local-debug) for Alexa. \
 Function code is inspired by https://github.com/adamgruber/alexa-lunchlady Apple image clipart found for free from http://clipart-library.com/free-apple-clipart.html